Traditional Bakewell Tart

 - Almonds

-With these four layers, we get a whole variety of textures: the crispy crust, the smooth jam, the spongy squishy frangipane, and the slightly crunchy almonds.
+With these four layers, we get a variety of textures: the crispy crust, the smooth jam, the spongy squishy frangipane, and the slightly crunchy almonds.
 Which all pair together deliciously.

 The frangipane layer is where things start to get interesting!
 Frangipane is a pastry cream, made out of butter, eggs, sugar, and ground almonds.
 It’s soft and spreadable and poofs up while it bakes.
 (And if like me, you love almonds, it’s really really really good.)
+Layer the frangipane over the jam and bake until golden and puffed.

 We’ll top the cake with the almond layer.
 You can use chopped, sliced, slivered – whatever you have.
 I like sliced almonds both because they look pretty and the sliced almonds add a super-subtle crunch.
+Just before the tart finishes baking, scatter the almonds on top and return to the oven until the top is golden brown.
+After removing the tart from the oven, dust with additional confectioners’ sugar.

 Ingredient Temperature Matters!